 - Observe the teachers and the environment: When choosing a program, look for passionate educators who guide discovery and a classroom that is intentionally designed to spark curiosity.
 These are the key signs of a high-quality, child-centered program.

-What is a Play-Based Preschool Program?
+What is a Play-Based Preschool?

 When you start looking at preschools, you’ll quickly come across the term “play-based learning.”
 It sounds fun, but what does it actually mean for your child’s education?
 Simply put, a play-based program is an approach centered on the idea that children learn best by doing what they naturally do: playing, exploring, and following their curiosity.
 It’s not about leaving kids in a room full of toys to fend for themselves.
 Instead, it’s a thoughtful, structured environment where play is the work of childhood.